Prayer at Jordan-Hare: Final drive

-Following the final touchdown, Auburn attempted a two-point conversion to extend the lead to seven points but Jonathan Wallace's pass fell incomplete.
+Following the final touchdown, Auburn attempted a two-point conversion to extend the lead to seven points but the attempt failed when CJ Uzomah fell short of the end zone after catching a pass from Jonathan Wallace.
 Georgia was left with 25 seconds in the game at their own 25-yard line after Auburn's Cody Parkey kicked the ball beyond the end zone for a touchback as he had on all nine of his kickoffs during the game.
 In the following 22 seconds, Aaron Murray threw two passes for 50 yards as Georgia reached Auburn's 25-yard line.
 When Auburn senior lineman and leading tackler Dee Ford jumped offside, Georgia advanced to the Auburn 20-yard line with a first down and three seconds on the clock.
 Auburn called their final timeout.

 On the last play of the game Ford hit Murray at the 20-yard line as he released an incomplete pass sealing the victory for Auburn.
 Georgia coach Richt felt the hit could have been penalized for targeting but even Murray himself disagreed, calling it a clean hit.

 The teams combined for 81 total points in the game, second only to the 1996 quadruple overtime thriller in which Auburn and Georgia combined for 105 points.